 Moose Factory Ecolodge – located in Northern Ontario, Canada this ecolodge exemplifies what aboriginal ecotourism is all about – putting community based ecotourism and sustainable livelihoods into practice.
 The use of reclaimed materials to build it, the assurance that the space was there for the community, not just the tourists to use and the vision of the late Chief Randy Kapasheshit warrant the awards this lodge has received.
 Run as a not for profit with proceeds going back into the lodge or community, the lodge was also designed by local MoCreeBec people to match with their identify and values.

 Hotel Mocking Bird Hill – located in Jamaica these owners have focused on sustainable development principles through hiring local residents and buying local goods.
 They teach their guests about the natural and cultural environment surrounding the resort.
 Their energy, water and waste systems are carefully designed and monitored to be low impact.
 The hotel has won numerous awards including best hotel for the environment, 2010 by Responsible Travel and Virgin Holidays and were one of the first hotels in the world to become certified as environmentally friendly.
 Even the stationary in each room is made by a local women’s cooperative.

-3 Rivers Ecolodge – An environmentally friendly ecolodge in Dominica that has local (native) staff, good community connections and strives to reinvest into the local economy.
+3 Rivers Ecolodge – An environmentally friendly ecolodge in Dominica in the Caribbean that has local (native) staff, good community connections and strives to reinvest into the local economy.

 Bardessono – located in Napa, USA, it is one of the few LEED platinum hotels in the world.
 They boast underground geothermal heating which heats and cools guest rooms, the spa and the domestic water supply.
 There are 940 solar panels on the roof and salvaged trees are the furniture.